Prince Edward School Board takes no action - Farmville

 Prince Edward School Board takes no action

-The Prince Edward County School Board did not take a vote to affirm or reject the state’s guidelines on model policies on the treatment of transgender students.
+The Prince Edward County School Board did not take a vote to affirm or reject the state’s guidelines on model policies on the treatment of transgender students during its meeting Wednesday evening.
 Instead, they agreed the board’s non-discrimination policy, approved long ago, affords transgender students protection under the law.

 The decision means transgender students may use the school restroom of the gender they identify with.